Services

-How to move to Costa Rica from the US: A complete guide for expats
+Moving to Costa Rica from the US: Complete 2026 guide for Americans

 With its breathtaking beaches, lush rainforests, and the popular "pura vida" lifestyle, Costa Rica has become an increasingly attractive destination for Americans seeking a change of pace.